 Spring is the season during which the natural world revives and reinvigorates after the colder winter months.
 During spring, dormant plants begin to grow again, new seedlings sprout out of the ground and hibernating animals awake.

-What most people call spring relies on the astronomical definition of the word, the period between the spring equinox and the summer solstice.
+What most people call spring relies on the astronomical definition of the word.
 Defined by the angle of Earth's tilt toward the sun, astronomical spring relies on equinoxes and solstices to define it.
+Spring is generally considered the period between the spring equinox and the summer solstice.

-But the air may lose its winter chill before the middle of March or September.
-Weather forecasters define meteorological spring as a three-month period of time based on the rising temperatures.
-North of the equator, meteorological spring takes place in March, April and May, while in the south it is characterized by the months of September, October and November.
+The air may lose its winter chill before the middle of March or September, though.
+Weather forecasters define meteorological spring as a three-month period based on rising temperatures.
+North of the equator, meteorological spring takes place in March, April and May, while in the south it is characterized by the months of September, October and November, according to NOAA.

 Animals that spent the winter in hibernation come out of their dens, while those that traveled to warmer regions return.
 Many animals give birth in the spring.
 Winter coats are shed by those that sported them, and some animals may change coloration to blend in with their new surroundings.

 The rising rainfall of spring may bring with it an increase in flooding as melting snow overwhelms rivers.
 Spring may also boast storms, as warm air from the equator combines with still-cool air farther north or south.